Helping our children grow

 Breastfeeding Education and Support:

-- Supports breastfeeding women (lactation educators, breastfeeding peer counselors)
+- Supports breastfeeding women (lactation educators to help troubleshoot and direct, breastfeeding peer counselors)

 - Promotes breastfeeding as the optimal feeding method